 On August 22, 2014 the Company entered into an agreement with Tarpon Bay Partners LLC, for the purchase of \$1,826,005.16 in past due debt which includes debts payable to AmerisourceBergen, TCA, individual note holders, related parties and assorted past due amounts for accounts payable from the company for the purposes of executing a 3(a)(10) Transaction that would alleviate the Company's debt burden.
 Certain vendors agreed to the purchase of their debt by Tarpon Bay, including TCA.
 The settlement of such debt is pending a proposed 3(a)(10) Transaction, which received judicial approval on September 3, 2014 pursuant to a complaint filed with the Circuit Court of the Second Judicial Circuit in Leon County, Florida on June 24, 2014.
-There is no guarantee at this time that the 3(a)(10) transaction will be successful in alleviating the company's debt.
+As of December 31, 2015, the 3(a)(10) successfully closed with 100% of all purchased debt paid in full and liabilities related to the debt and the transaction released.